How Alcohol Still Seeped Into Los Angeles During Prohibition | KCET

 A few other gin mills from the lost era served a tipple or two such as the Townhouse in Venice.
 The oldest bar in L.A. was established by Italian Immigrant, Cesar Menotti from 1920-1933.
 The Del Monte was its speakeasy located in the basement with a trap door hidden underneath the produce and a dumbwaiter to ferry guests down two at a time.

 With nowhere to go for a hooch in public, the tunnels were frequently used for moving booze around the heart of downtown.
 From 1921, Spring Street operators used them to share the protection of Mayor George Cryer, the thirty-second mayor of L.A.
-Mob boss crime syndicate Charles Crawford had his own private telephone line into city hall, noted Los Angeles County Sheriff’s Deputy Michael Fratantoni in the LA Times in 2012.
+Mob boss crime syndicate Charles Crawford had his own private telephone line into city hall, noted Los Angeles County Sheriff’s Deputy Michael Fratantoni in a 2012 Los Angeles Times article.

 While his election was a close win for Cryer, who closely resembled President Woodrow Wilson, the new Mayor was surrounded by shady cronies.
 Former USC football star Kent Parrott and saloon keeper-racketeer Charlie Crawford were two of the more corrupt fellas.